 I can do all things through Christ who strengthens me.
 Philippians 4:13

+Philippians 4:13 is one of the most famous and recognizable verses in the Bible.
+Yet despite its popularity, the meaning of Philippians 4:13 is often missed.
 For many this famous verse is simply distilled to a personal motivation to get through something difficult.

-But that totally misses the point that Paul had in mind when he wrote this verse.
+This view totally misses the point that Paul had in mind when he wrote this verse.
 It misses the depth and beauty of what it is actually communicating.

 The Context Of Philippians 4:13

 The book of Philippians was a letter written by the Apostle Paul to a church in the city of Philippi.
 In Chapter 4 Paul is wrapping up his letter and sharing his final thoughts.
-In many ways he ends his letter with a similar message that he began with.
-If you were to go back and read Philippians 1, you would see these same concepts.

 Paul ends by telling his readers that their circumstances don’t have to dictate their happiness.
-He’s saying that he has learned to be content regardless of if his life is going well or terrible.
+He’s saying that he has learned to be content regardless of whether his life is going well or terrible.
 Whether he’s hungry or well-fed.
 Free or in prison.
 Has much or nothing.
 He’s content not based on his circumstances, but rather on a person: Jesus.

 In his letter Paul is trying to get across to this church, and us today, that you can have peace, joy, and be content regardless of your circumstances.
-If you have Jesus and nothing else, you have more than enough.

 Paul’s not just saying this, he’s living it.
 He wrote these words from Rome while sitting under house arrest.
 He’s in a bad spot, and he can’t rely on his own strength.